Dre Campbell Farm

 Row covers help prevent insect pests from gaining access to your crops.

-Following the installation manual, fix row covers over crops using plastic hoops or wooden frames for support.
+Follow the installation manual to fix row covers over crops using plastic hoops or wooden frames for support.
 Secure the edges to keep the beetles off your plants.

 4. Beneficial Nematodes

-Steinernema glaseri and Heterorhabditis bacteriophora nematodes are natural predators of Japanese beetle grubs [2].
+Steinernema glaseri and Heterorhabditis bacteriophora are beneficial parasitic nematodes that attack Japanese beetle grubs [2].
 They get into the grubs’ bodies and kill them within a day or two.

 Disperse these nematodes into the soil using a watering can.
 The best time to apply them is early morning or evening when the sun is down.